-The core network team consists of a Clinical Director, a Manager, a Lead Nurse and an Administrator, with support from a Clinical Psychologist.
-All of these roles are part-time.
-The core team is hosted by University Hospitals Bristol, and based in the administrative offices of the Bristol Royal Hospital for Children.
+The core network team consists of a Clinical Director, a Manager, Lead Nurses and a Support Manager.
+The core team is hosted by University Hospitals Bristol and Weston, and based in Bristol.
 The team are very willing to travel to any of the Network's Centres/Hospitals as needed.

 Sheena qualified as a nurse in Liverpool.
 After gaining ward experience, she completed the Intensive Care Course at The Liverpool Heart and Chest Hospital.
 She took up a post in the cardiac surgery intensive care in Bristol.
 She worked a Sister on the cardiac intensive care for a number of years.

 In 2002 she commenced as a clinical nurse specialist in adult congenital heart disease at The Bristol Heart Institute.
 She set up the nurse specialist service providing clinical advice support to patients, families and colleagues.
 The role involved setting up pre-assessment service, setting up young people’s clinics for patients transferring to the adult service, including annual young people’s clinics in the peripheral clinics.
 Clinical work included supporting patients undergoing cardiac surgery, cardiology procedures, patients with learning disabilities, complex pregnancy, end of life care and transition.
 She set up nurse-led follow-up clinics in 2012.

 Sheena is passionate about educating staff on the care of patients with congenital heart disease and began the regional annual adult congenital heart disease training days, which have run for fifteen years.
 Average attendance is 80 delegates.
 She presents regularly nationally on Adult Congenital Heart Disease and has published articles.
 She completed her Masters in Advanced Nursing Practice in 2010.